lorenzorizzi17/YAIS/README.md

 # Yet Another Ising Simulation
 A simple 2D Ising model playground with customizable MCMC engines, now in C++.
-As a statistical mechanics aficionado, could I __ myself from implementing the so beloved Ising model?
+As a statistical mechanics enthusiast, I couldn't resist: I just had to implement the beloved Ising model

 ## How to use YAIS